SiaFoundation/siad/modules/renter/README.md

 called on the directory again.

 **Inbound Complexities**
- - The Repair loop relies on Health Loop and `threadedBubbleMetadata` to keep the filesystem accurately updated in order to work through the file system in the correct order.
+ - The Repair loop relies on Health Loop and `callThreadedBubbleMetadata` to keep the filesystem accurately updated in order to work through the file system in the correct order.
+ - `DeleteFile` calls `callThreadedBubbleMetadata` after the file is deleted
+ - `RenameFile` calls `callThreadedBubbleMetadata` on the current and new directories when a file is renamed
+ - The upload subsystem calls `callThreadedBubbleMetadata` from the Health Loop to update the filesystem of the new upload

 **Outbound Complexities**
- - The Health Loop triggers the Repair Loop when unhealthy files are found
+ - The Health Loop triggers the Repair Loop when unhealthy files are found.
+This is done by `managedPerformBubbleMetadata` signaling the `r.uploadHeap.repairNeeded` channel when it is at the root directory and the `AggregateHealth` is above the `RepairThreshold`.
- - The Health Loop triggers the Stuck Loop when stuck files are found
+ - The Health Loop triggers the Stuck Loop when stuck files are found.
+This is done by `managedPerformBubbleMetadata` signaling the `r.uploadHeap.stuckChunkFound` channel when it is at the root directory and `AggregateNumStuckChunks` is greater than zero.

 #### Repair Loop
 The repair loop is responsible for uploading new files to the renter and